ComScore

 18. Shetland Sheepdog

 Shetland Sheepdogs are great with kids, so don’t be afraid to wrangle the whole family when it comes to grooming them.
-Cousins with the Collie, they have similarly rough double coats.
+Cousins with the Collie, this herding breed has a similarly rough double coat.
 In fact, their dense undercoat makes brushing every few days necessary to avoid mats and tangles.
 Do not trim them down!
 A Shetland Sheepdog’s coat protects them from elements—hot and cold.

 long haired dog breeds tibetan terrier